PundiAI/pundi-docs/pundi-aifx/validators/validator-faq.md

 ### What is a delegator?

-Delegators are FX holders who want to participate in protocol governance, but don’t want to carry the burden of becoming a validator.
-In which case they can delegate FX to a validator and obtain a slice of their revenue (as well as risks). (for more detail on how revenue is distributed, see [**What is the incentive to stake?**](validator-faq.md#what-is-the-incentive-to-stake) and [**What are validators commission?**](validator-faq.md#what-are-validators-commission) sections below).
+Delegators are PUNDIAI holders who want to participate in protocol governance, but don’t want to carry the burden of becoming a validator.
+In which case they can delegate PUNDIAI to a validator and obtain a slice of their revenue (as well as risks). (for more detail on how revenue is distributed, see [**What is the incentive to stake?**](validator-faq.md#what-is-the-incentive-to-stake) and [**What are validators commission?**](validator-faq.md#what-are-validators-commission) sections below).

 Because they share revenue with their validators, delegators also share risks.
 Should a validator misbehave, each of their delegators will be partially slashed in proportion to their delegated stake.
 This is why delegators should perform their due diligence on validators before delegating, as well as spreading their stake over multiple validators.